Multiple expansions of real numbers with digits set $\{0,1,q\}$: Introduction

 where $s=\dim_H E_q$. \end{remark}

-The rest of the paper is arranged in the following way.
+The rest of the paper is arranged as follows.
 In Section \ref{sec:unique expansions} we recall some properties of unique $q$-expansions.
 The proof of Theorem \ref{th:11} for the sets $\B_k$ will be presented in Section \ref{sec:proof of th 11}, and the proofs of Theorems \ref{th:13} and \ref{th:14} for the sets $\U_q^{(k)}$ will be given in Sections \ref{sec:proof of th 13} and \ref{sec:proof of th 14}, respectively.
 Finally, in Section \ref{sec:remarks} we give some examples and end the paper with some questions.